Welcome to eMERGE’s “Frequently Asked Questions” page.

 What are eMERGE’s goals?

-- Develop new technologies allowing genomic medicine discoveries.
+- Develop new technologies and allow for discoveries in genomic medicine.

 - Deliver discoveries and results to patients and providers nationwide for improved diagnosis, medication selection, and risk factor modification.

 How is eMERGE organized?

 - The Steering Committee, which is comprised of site investigators, the central sequencing and genomic centers, the Coordinating Center and NHGRI staff.
 This group meets three times annually.
 Click here to view the leadership chart.

 - Seven workgroups comprised of university faculty and medical professionals from across the nation.